 Cemetery in Markusy / Tomasz Pluciński

 Most of the monuments come from the 19th century but a lot of arcaded houses date from the late 18th century.
 Many of them are in ruins, but fortunately in recent years local authorities launched a program “To the rescue of historical monuments”, under which many post-Mennonites facilities are undergoing renovation.
 Unluckily, for many it is already too late.
-(Some non-existent buildings were photographed in last minute by Marek Opitz who presented them in his album “Zuławy – a time of breakthrough”).
+(Some of non-existent buildings were photographed in last minute by Marek Opitz who presented them in his album “Zuławy – a time of a breakthrough”).
 Photo: grave stele in Marynowy / Tomasz Pluciński

-It is worth mentioning the initiative of establishing an ethnographic park of the Mennonite culture in Wielka Nieszawka around Toruń, where to elements from cemeteries, some churches and residential buildings will be brought from other parts of the country.
+It is worth to mention the initiative of establishing an ethnographic park of the Mennonite culture in Wielka Nieszawka around Toruń, where to elements from cemeteries, some churches and residential buildings will be brought from other parts of the country.
 Other places worth seeing have been written in a separate article: de Voetsporen der Dopersen.

 Żuławy Gdańskie – Steblewo / Vikimedia Commons

 The situation of the Polish Mennonites had changed dramatically in 1772, when they became subjects of the King of Prussia.
 This country was in the 18th century highly militaristic, which was incompatible with the Mennonites pacifism and their refusal to take part in military service.
-For this pacifism they met repression.
+For this pacifism they met strong repression.
 The Prussian chicanery was the reason that much of the Mennonites accepted in 1786 proposal of the czarina Catherine II to settle down in Russia.
 She had guaranteed them number of privileges, including freedom of religion and exemption from military service.
 They were settled in the so-called “New Russia” – the lands acquired on Turkey’s Black Sea coast, and in the southern Ukraine.
 (From the Russian Mennonites derived the mother of a great Polish singer Anna German, bearing the maiden name Martens.)
 On the photo: Anna German with her mother Irma Berner and grandmother Martens.

 They fared relatively well there until the outbreak of the Great October Revolution (1917).
 In the 30s many of them fell victim of the big hunger which was the result of a forced collectivization in the Ukraine, imposed there by Joseph Stalin.
-This horrible event did not remain without influence on the political views of Mennonites from Zulawy, who – impressed by the genocidal policy of Stalin and cruelty of the communism – succumbed to the influence of German Nazism.
+This horrible event did not remain without influence on the political views of Mennonites from Zulawy, who – impressed by the genocidal policy of Stalin and cruelty of the communism – succumbed to the influence of the German Nazism.
 Propaganda of the Third Reich exploited them for the presentation as pioneers from the Lower Rhein in the East.
 What’s more, Tiegenhof became in 1942 the base for the Hitlerjugend organisation.
-This is why Russians liberating Poland considered them Germans.
+This is why the Russians, liberating Poland, considered them Germans.
 For this reason the Mennonites – again fleeing from persecution – decided to leave Zulawy.
 Part of them has settled in the Western Germany, some in the USA., some scattered around the world.